A carbon negative solution

 Chief Executive Officer & Co-Founder

-Dr. Chichilnisky is the author of over a dozen books and over 250 research papers.
+Dr. Chichilnisky is the author of more than a dozen books and 300 research papers.
 She is a world leading economist and mathematician.
-Graciela has a PHD in math from MIT, as well as a PHD in economics from Berkeley Graciela successfully founded and sold financial tech companies FITEL and Cross Border Exchange as well as authored the Kyoto Protocol carbon market.
-She is a tenured professor at Columbia University, as well as a visiting professor at Harvard and Stanford.
+Graciela has a Ph.D. in math from MIT, as well as a Ph.D. in economics from Berkeley.
+Graciela worked extensively on the Kyoto Protocol, creating and designing the carbon market that became international law in 2005.
+She also successfully founded and sold financial tech companies FITEL and Cross Border Exchange.
+In addition to her role as co-founder and CEO of Global Thermostat, Graciela is tenured professor of Economics and Mathematical Statistics at Columbia University, and Director of the Columbia Consortium for Risk Management.

 Our plants remove carbon dioxide from wherever it’s unwanted, and provide it wherever it’s critically needed, allowing businesses and nations to satisfy both financial & environmental objectives.
 GT merges sustainability with profit.